zty12713/zty12713.github.io/_pages/about.md

 ## News

+<b>September 2026:</b> Our paper *The Qualitative and Quantitative Effects of Edge Reversions on GraphRAG Medical QA Systems* was accepted at the 18th International Conference on Intelligent Human-Computer Interaction **(IHCI 2026)**, October 28-31, 2026, Ningbo, China!

 <b>July 2026:</b> Our paper *Asking for Privacy: Contrasting Consumer Questions with Questions in Privacy Policies* was accepted in Proceedings of the 2026 ACM Symposium on Document Engineering **(DocEng '26)**, August 25--28, 2026, Fribourg, Switzerland!

 <b>April 2025:</b> I attended **MASC-SLL** 2025 at Penn State and presented the work *Questioning Privacy: Contrasting User Questions with Questions Answered by Privacy Policies* in a poster session.